In this page, programs in C/C++ for simulating several combinations

 order0_code3.c

-which should be compiled with:
+which should be compiled as:

 gcc -O2 main_4_2_0.c order4_code1.c order2_code2.c order0_code3.c -lm